A Primer on Security of Quantum Computing Hardware: Acknowledgements

 \section{Acknowledgements}

-This work is supported in parts by NSF (CNS-1722557, CNS-2129675, CCF-2210963, CCF-1718474, OIA-2040667, DGE-1723687, DGE-1821766, and DGE-2113839), Intel's gift and seed grants from Penn State ICDS and Huck Institute of the Life Sciences.
-We also thank the students in LOGICS lab.
+This work is supported in parts by NSF (CNS-1722557, CNS-2129675, CCF-2210963, CCF-1718474, OIA-2040667, DGE-1723687, DGE-1821766, and DGE-2113839) and Intel's gift.
+We also thank the students in LOGICS lab and our numerous collaborators.

+\begin{IEEEbiography}[{ }] {Dr. Swaroop Ghosh} is a Professor at Pennsylvania State University with research interests in emerging memory technologies, hardware security and quantum computing.
+He holds a Ph.D. from Purdue University.
+Before joining academia, he worked as a Senior Research and Development Engineer at Intel Corp.